htcondor/htcondor/docs/admin-manual/networking.rst

     URL encoded by  .

 ``PrivNet``
-    Provides the name of the daemon’s private network.
+    Provides the name of the daemon's private network.
 This value is specified in the configuration with ``PRIVATE_NETWORK_NAME``.

 ``sock``
     Provides the name of *condor_shared_port* daemon named socket.

 ``PrivAddr``
-    Provides the daemon’s private address in form of ``IP:port``.
+    Provides the daemon's private address in form of ``IP:port``.

 Default Port Usage
 ''''''''''''''''''